hanpig1998/CS294-112-learning-materials/README.md

 # CS294-112-learning-materials
 UC-Berkeley 2017 Fall reinforcement learning course
+This repo will be updated unscheduledly to share my learning notes/understandings of this course